-As a result, compliance officers/AML officers/money laundering reporting officers (collectively, MLROs), along with other affected financial institution personnel, are finding it increasingly difficult to manage their existing responsibilities amid the heightened scrutiny and expectations regulators have regarding transaction monitoring systems and the end-to-end (E2E) processes tied to them (e.g., vendor selection, tuning rationale, model validation requirements, backlogs, etc.).
+As a result, compliance officers/anti-money laundering (AML) officers/money laundering reporting officers (collectively, MLROs), along with other affected financial institution personnel, are finding it increasingly difficult to manage their existing responsibilities amid the heightened scrutiny and expectations regulators have regarding transaction monitoring systems and the end-to-end (E2E) processes tied to them (e.g., vendor selection, tuning rationale, model validation requirements, backlogs, etc.).

-Organizations face multiple challenges with respect to designing a strong TM governance control framework.
-These include:
+Organizations face the following challenges concerning designing a strong TM governance control framework:

-Managing regulatory expectations – In addition to overseeing the day-to-day operations of clearing alerts and performing investigations, regulators expect institutions nowadays to ensure the integrity of the data, tune/enhance monitoring scenarios, and validate the effectiveness of the systems on an ongoing basis.
+- Manage regulatory expectations.
+In addition to overseeing the day-to-day operations of clearing alerts and performing investigations, regulators expect institutions nowadays to ensure the integrity of the data, tune/enhance monitoring scenarios and validate the effectiveness of the systems on an ongoing basis.

-Tuning methodology and know-how – Some institutions may lack the expertise in this area to develop scenarios effectively, fine-tune them, and ensure they are designed to cover known money laundering red flags.
-In some cases, this may be due to the fact that institutions relied on vendors/consultants to implement the TM systems, and never retained the knowledge within the organization.
-When presented with questions by auditors/regulators, MLROs may be unable to respond with the level of knowledge or detail that is expected.
+- Tune methodology and know-how.
+Some institutions may lack the expertise in this area to develop scenarios effectively, fine-tune them and ensure that they are designed to cover known money laundering red flags.
+In some cases, this may be since institutions relied on vendors/consultants to implement the TM systems and never retained the knowledge within the organization.
+When presented with questions by auditors/regulators, MLROs may be unable to respond with the level of knowledge or detail that is expected

-Liaising with multiple parties – TM programs depend on critical inputs provided by the business team about how products are intended to be used by customers, as well as on inputs from the compliance team about money laundering red flags/typologies associated with each product.
-Lack of collaboration between compliance, business and technology teams inhibits an informed scenario-tuning process that is based on data and the expert judgment of end users and risks.
+- Establish a working relationship with multiple parties.
+TM programs depend on critical inputs provided by the business team about how products are intended to be used by customers, as well as on inputs from the compliance team about money laundering red flags/typologies associated with each product.
+A lack of collaboration between compliance, business and technology teams inhibits an informed scenario-tuning process that is based on data and the expert judgment of end users and risks.

-Achieving global consistency – For larger institutions with a global footprint, ensuring each region has hired the right people, implemented adequate detection scenarios and instituted strong controls to manage the end-to-end TM process has become a significant challenge.
+- Achieve global consistency.
+For larger institutions with a global footprint, ensuring that each region has hired the right people, implemented adequate detection scenarios and instituted strong controls to manage the end-to-end TM process has become a significant challenge.
 This is due to geographical distance from the head office, differences in regulatory requirements, and misinterpretation of regulations and/or internal policies and procedures.

-Managing the alert investigation team – The teams involved in the alert review process may be growing quickly, making it difficult to ensure that everyone on the team has the required skill set and expertise to review the output of the TM systems (alerts).
+- Manage the alert investigation team.
+The teams involved in the alert review process may be growing quickly, making it difficult to ensure that everyone on the team has the required skill set and expertise to review the output of the TM systems (alerts).
 It also may be difficult within a rapidly growing unit to manage the quality of the rationale used by investigators to close an alert or escalate it and document suspicion.
 Some larger institutions may offshore the alert review process, which adds to the difficulties in providing oversight, guidance and timely feedback.

-Measuring success/effectiveness – Traditional numbers-based metrics do not show the full picture when it comes to TM efforts.
+- Measure success/effectiveness.
+Traditional numbers-based metrics do not show the full picture when it comes to TM efforts.
 Many institutions struggle with determining how best to measure success since efficiency benchmarks alone do not guarantee effectiveness.